-The IRS added new ACA tax forms to this year’s filing requirements.
-Form 1095 will be used to report on employee health coverage.
+The IRS added the ACA tax Form 1095 in 2015.
+Employers use Form 1095 to report on employee health coverage.
 If you offer health insurance at your small business, you may need to file Form 1095.
 The number of employees you have and the coverage you offer determine if you file Form 1095.

 The ACA sets employer standards for offering employees health insurance.
 First, let’s look at how your business fits into the ACA.

 The ACA determines your employer size based on how many employees work for you.
 The ACA considers you a small employer if you have 50 or fewer full-time employees.
 You are not required to offer health coverage to employees, but you can choose to do so.

 - Directly from a health insurance company.

 - From the Small Business Health Options Program (SHOP).
 The SHOP Marketplace helps small employers offer affordable insurance to employees.

 The ACA considers you a large employer if you have more than 50 full-time employees.
 Large employers must provide employees with affordable health insurance.
 Large employers must also report coverage information to the IRS.

 Who fills out Form 1095?